jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

   The Law Of Demeter follows the principle of “information hiding” where each individual assumes as little as possible about the other units of the application.
 It boils down to each unit possessing only the information and resources necessary for their task.

   This principle is applied to our project because there is a similar level of information hiding with the controller, the model approach.
 There are interfaces that abstract the objects and keep things on a need-to-know basis.
 By using this principle as we move forward and making sure units are kept secure.
+This design principle could improve our design if we consider the reach the Store Administrator may have with the Customer.
+While in our current design they have no direct relationship we may want to include one if we find out that the Customer needs to get ahold of the Store Admin for any reason such as discussing the Products available, how the status usually updates and changes, and managing their own user site if they find any issues with using it.

 Dependency Injection:

   Dependency injection is a form of the SOLID design principles created to make the use of object oriented programming easier to use and understand code.
 The purpose of the dependency inversion principle is to provide loser coupling between dependent entities.
 It uses abstractions between a low level module that will be dependent on the high level abstraction.